Billy-Dickson/Billy-Dickson.github.io/_posts/2022-08-05-Removing-exif-data.md

 exiftool photo.jpg
 ~~~

-### Show metedata for all *.jpg files.
+### Show metadata for all *.jpg files.
 Note: The extension is case sensitive

 ~~~bash
 exiftool -ext jpg .